jbmoelker/jquery-style-guide/README.md

 ### How?

-Follow the [official documention on creating a custom build](https://github.com/jquery/jquery#what-you-need-to-build-your-own-jquery) to get you setup.
+Follow the [official documentation on creating a custom build](https://github.com/jquery/jquery#what-you-need-to-build-your-own-jquery) to get you setup.

 Then create your own custom build excluding [modules](https://github.com/jquery/jquery#modules) you don't need: